 Three weeks before his death, on July 23, Epstein had been found semiconscious in his cell with marks on his neck — though it was not clear if he had tried to harm himself or had been attacked.
 Prison officials investigated the injury as a possible suicide attempt and put Epstein on suicide watch, which would entail placing him in a special cell where he could be constantly monitored by prison personnel and prevented from having access to any means by which he could take his own life.
 Epstein was also subject to a daily psychiatric evaluation during this time, according to the New York Times.

-The New York Times reported on Sunday that it is standard practice at the facility for inmates who have been on suicide watch to then be housed with other inmates.
+According to The New York Times, it is standard practice at the facility for inmates who have been on suicide watch to then be housed with other inmates.
 Epstein was placed in a cell with another inmate at first, but that inmate was later transferred out of the special housing unit, leaving Epstein alone in the cell, which reportedly had a metal door and a small glass window.
 It is not clear why Epstein was not immediately assigned another cellmate.

 MCC’s failures may be linked to staffing shortage, overworked employees